ProveRAG: Provenance-Driven Vulnerability Analysis with Automated Retrieval-Augmented LLMs

-\subsection{Abstract}
+\section{Abstract}

-In cybersecurity, security analysts face the challenge of mitigating newly discovered vulnerabilities in real-time, with over 300,000 Common Vulnerabilities and Exposures (CVEs) identified since 1999.
+In cybersecurity, security analysts constantly face the challenge of mitigating newly discovered vulnerabilities in real-time, with over 300,000 vulnerabilities identified since 1999.
 The sheer volume of known vulnerabilities complicates the detection of patterns for unknown threats.
 While LLMs can assist, they often hallucinate and lack alignment with recent threats.
-Over 25,000 vulnerabilities have been identified so far in 2024, which are introduced after popular LLMs' (e.g., GPT-4) training data cutoff.
+Over 40,000 vulnerabilities have been identified in 2024 alone, which are introduced after most popular LLMs' (e.g., GPT-5) training data cutoff.
 This raises a major challenge of leveraging LLMs in cybersecurity, where accuracy and up-to-date information are paramount.
-In this work, we aim to improve the adaptation of LLMs in vulnerability analysis by mimicking how analysts perform such tasks.
-We propose \textbf{ProveRAG}, an LLM-powered system designed to assist in rapidly analyzing CVEs with automated retrieval augmentation of web data while self-evaluating its responses with verifiable evidence.
-ProveRAG incorporates a self-critique mechanism to help alleviate omission and hallucination common in the output of LLMs applied in cybersecurity applications.
+Therefore, we aim to improve the adaptation of LLMs in vulnerability analysis by mimicking how an analyst performs such tasks.
+We propose \textbf{ProveRAG}, an LLM-powered system designed to assist in rapidly analyzing vulnerabilities with automated retrieval augmentation of web data while self-evaluating its responses with verifiable evidence.
+ProveRAG incorporates a self-critique mechanism to help alleviate the omission and hallucination common in the output of LLMs applied in cybersecurity applications.
 The system cross-references data from verifiable sources (NVD and CWE), giving analysts confidence in the actionable insights provided.
 Our results indicate that ProveRAG excels in delivering verifiable evidence to the user with over 99\% and 97\% accuracy in exploitation and mitigation strategies, respectively.
-This system outperforms direct prompting and chunking retrieval in vulnerability analysis by overcoming temporal and context-window limitations.
-ProveRAG guides analysts to secure their systems more effectively while documenting the process for future audits.
+ProveRAG guides analysts to secure their systems more effectively by overcoming temporal and context-window limitations while also documenting the process for future audits.